Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Introduction

 \section{Introduction}

-The digitization of clinical data, notably electronic health records (EHR), has transformed healthcare by enabling efficient data storage, retrieval, and computational analysis.
-Current deep learning models trained on EHR data have also achieved significant gains in diagnosis, mortality, and readmission prediction tasks~\cite{poulain2024graph, jiang2024graphcare, hu2024dualmar}.
-Still, domain shifts, which are data distribution changes across subsets on EHR data (e.g., training/test sets), are often overlooked in the pursuit of accurate prediction.
-Consequently, mitigating performance degradation from domain shifts, particularly in clinical decision-making, is a crucial pathway to develop robust predictive models~\cite{yang2023manydg,WuYL023}.
-Recently, domain alignment~\cite{ganin2016domain, li2018deep, zhao2020domain}, meta-learning~\cite{balaji2018metareg, dou2019domain}, and ensemble learning~\cite{cha2021swad, chu2022dna} have been widely adopted to tackle domain generalization (DG) problems.
-However, most methods encounter two obstacles that affect their effectiveness in predictive healthcare:
+The digitization of clinical data, notably electronic health records (EHR), has transformed healthcare by enabling efficient computational analysis.
+Current deep learning techniques have also achieved significant gains in diagnosis, mortality, and readmission prediction tasks~\citep{poulain2024graph, jiang2024graphcare}.
+Still, these models trained on a set of training samples (source) often suffer performance drops when applied to a new test set (target) in a different domain.
+Domain shift denotes distributional changes between patient groups, such as data from different hospitals or time periods~\citep{perone2019unsupervised, koh2021wilds}.
+Consequently, handling domain shift is a prerequisite for alleviating performance degradation in clinical predictive models~\citep{yang2023manydg,WuYL023}.
+It also aligns with the objective of most domain generalization (DG) methods, such as meta-learning~\citep{balaji2018metareg, dou2019domain}, feature alignment~\citep{ganin2016domain, li2018deep}, and latent-domain techniques~\citep{matsuura2020domain, WuYL023}.

-\begin{itemize} \item \textbf{Unseen Domain.} Most DG models are initially designed to address domain shift problems using annotated domain labels (e.g., dog \& cat), and therefore heavily rely on the availability of explicit domain IDs during training.
-However, such domain information is often unseen in EHR datasets, meaning that we lack any ground-truth domain features to identify different patient cohorts.
-To overcome this limitation, some recent works adapt typical DG methods by treating each patient as a unique domain~\cite{li2018learning, yang2023manydg}, but this results in numerous domains and low training efficiency.
-Other studies attempt to use broader categorizations, such as spatial (e.g., hospital) or temporal (e.g., admission timestamps) information; however, these provide only limited insights.
-Moreover, categorizing unseen domains is challenging to determine and can vary significantly across clinical tasks.

-\item \textbf{Medical Knowledge Gap.} Traditional DG models primarily rely on statistical patterns rather than domain-specific reasoning.
-However, many empirical studies have demonstrated that even simple medical ontologies (e.g., ICD-9-CM hierarchy~\cite{world1988international}) can significantly enhance the clinical prediction process, which suggests that such ontological knowledge could also guide DG strategies.
-Moreover, most medical concepts in EHR datasets have already been encoded using standardized systems with well-defined hierarchical structures—these can serve as reliable priors even when domain shifts occur across different patient cohorts.
-Without explicit incorporation of medical knowledge, models may fail to generalize effectively across diverse clinical settings, leading to unreliable predictions and potential risks in real-world healthcare applications.
-Therefore, designing knowledge-enhanced DG models holds substantial potential for improving both robustness and reliability. \end{itemize}